 We can get fresh, locally-grown organic food to more people when more supermarkets and wholesalers get on board with the food movement.
 Can that really happen?

-9/21/17: We've been at this now for about three years and some things are becoming clear.
+Dateline 1/1/2018: It has been three years and some things are becoming clear.
 Local farmers are getting better and better at growing great produce year round.
 Farmers markets are offering amazing local variety.
 We can grow a lot of our food here.
 And mostly affluent farmers markets shoppers are getting access to it.

 So what to do?
 Why is this happening?
 There are two basic problems.
 The supply of local produce is still too small to make it into the mega-supply chains of supermarkets.
 It is still too hard for supermarkets to find, procure, transport and track the local product, or at least they think it is.
 At the same time, unlike with organic, shoppers are not demanding (which mostly means "buying") higher priced or less standard local products.
 These are the twin challenges.